thaibm92/YouSpeed/README.md

 # YouSpeed

-View and change video speed in YouTube app from the video overlay.
-Also add more video speeds to choose from.
+- Views and changes video speed in YouTube app from the video overlay
+- Adds more video speeds to choose from
+- Changes the default video speed selector to a slider

 ## Prerequisites